Muhamadadeel/Asta-Md/SECURITY.md

-# Security Policy
+# Security Notice

-## Supported Versions Node Versions
+## Supported Versions Node Versions to run this bot

 Please Use Node Version Higher to Get The Best Performance.